larrye11ison/SqlTools/README.md

 ## Why do we need yet another way to view and script objects on MSSQL?

-In my daily job I do a lot of prod support work on servers containing dozens databases, many of which have several thousand objects.
-I constantly need to find stored procs, views, etc. by name, but most of the time I don't remember the FULL name of the object I'm looking for (so finding it in an alphabetical listing is very difficult).
+In my daily job I do a lot of prod support work on servers containing dozens of databases, many of which have several thousand objects.
+I constantly need to find stored procs, views, etc. by name, but most of the time I don't remember the FULL name of the object I'm looking for.
+To make matters worse, a lot of times I don't even remember which *database* it's in.

 The search interface(s) in SQL Management Studio were always very cumbersome, so most of the time I was running queries like this over and over:

 ```
 select *